Minamoto clan: Ninmyō Genji

 They were descendants of Emperor Ninmyō.
 His sons Minamoto no Masaru and Minamoto no Hikaru were udaijin.
 Among Hikaru's descendants was Minamoto no Atsushi, adoptive father of the Saga Genji's Watanabe no Tsuna and father of the Seiwa Genji's Minamoto no Mitsunaka's wife.

 Montoku Genji

 These were descendants of Emperor Montoku.
 Among them, Minamoto no Yoshiari was a sadaijin, and among his descendants were the Sakado clan who were Hokumen no Bushi.

 Seiwa Genji

+Prince Sadazumi (in the top right) as depicted in an illustration "Genpei Meitō Ehon Musha Burui" (源平名頭絵本武者部類) (created by Katsushika Hokusai in 1841) depicting all each four ancestors of four noble clans.
+Most Seiwa Genji clans survived through his lineage.

 These were descendants of Emperor Seiwa.
 The most numerous of them were those descended from Minamoto no Tsunemoto, son of Prince Sadazumi.
 Hachimantarō Yoshiie of the Kawachi Genji was a leader of a buke.
 His descendants set up the Kamakura shogunate, making his a prestigious pedigree claimed by many buke, particularly for the direct descendants in the Ashikaga clan (that set up the Ashikaga shogunate) and the rival Nitta clan.
 Centuries later, Tokugawa Ieyasu would claim descent from the Seiwa Genji by way of the Nitta clan.